 - To register, contact the Nebraska Law Enforcement Training Center at 308-385-6030.

-This course is 40 hours in length and is a continuation of the principles covered in the Intermediate Accident Investigation.
-Students will learn the principles of physics that apply to the process of accident investigation and more complex mathematical concepts to apply those principles.
+This course is 40 hours in length and is a continuation of the principles covered in the Intermediate Crash Investigation.
+Students will learn the principles of physics that apply to the process of crash investigation and more complex mathematical concepts to apply those principles.

 In-Car Camera | Register